bipplane/devIR/README.md

 ### Cyclical Graph Flows

 Real debugging is iterative.
-If the Solver produces a low-confidence answer, the graph loops back to the Researcher with a refined query.
+If the Solver produces a low-confidence answer, the graph loops back to the Webscraper with a refined query.
 This self-correction continues until either (1) confidence exceeds the threshold, (2) max iterations are reached, or (3) the solution is accepted.

 ```python
 def check_solution_confidence(state: AgentState) -> str: